Zaatari Refugee Camp

 Hannah Balikci is an MPP student at the Harris School of Public Policy.
-Her areas of interest include forced migration, humanitarian aid, and emergency response policy.
-Hannah serves as the Marketing Director for the University of Chicago Public Policy Podcast Network (UC3P) and is involved with the Pearson Institute’s Root of Conflict podcast, and career chair of the Harris International Development Policy Association (IDPA).
+Her areas of interest include forced migration, humanitarian aid, and emergency response programs.
+Hannah serves as the co-publisher for the University of Chicago Public Policy Podcast Network (UC3P), producer of the Pearson Institute’s Root of Conflict podcast, and career chair of the Harris International Development Policy Association (IDPA).

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.